Sustainability at the RAU

 We encourage biodiversity on campus with wildflower perimeters, bird boxes and sensitive management.
 The farms are managed to promote biodiversity through initiatives such as Natural England's Higher Level Stewardship Scheme and the Cotswold Farmland Bird Project.

 Purchasing and food

 The University aims to make a positive contribution through our purchasing, for example by supporting local suppliers and RAU alumni in all our catering outlets and providing drinking water across campus.
 We also support our student food businesses though our enterprise programme.

 Sustainability and environmental matters are a core element of our teaching, research and consultancy activities.
 Much of our expertise and teaching relates to the management of natural resources and property and, as such, sustainability underpins much of what we do.
 You will be able to learn about different principles of sustainability relevant to your course, as well as developing holistic skills such as long-term planning, critical reflection and lateral thinking.
 Take a look at our Student Sustainability Opportunities page for more information.

 RAU sustainability is incorporated throughout the University community, including sustainability inductions for new staff, engagement with trade union representatives, and staff and student champion schemes.
 If you want to find out more about this take a look at our Student Sustainability Opportunities page or contact the sustainability team.

 As part of our ISO14001 environmental management system, the Student Union work to minimise their negative environmental impacts; as well as participating in the University’s Green Impact scheme.

-- Senior Management Lead - Graham Barton, Director of Estates
+- Senior Management Lead - Julie Walkling, Director for Students

 - Sustainability in the Curriculum Lead – Katharine Foot, Senior Lecturer